alexhilman/k8s-at-home/README.md

 ## License

-This project uses the following license: [Apache 2.0 License](LICENSE)
+This project uses the following license: [Apache 2.0 License](LICENSE).